 Aristotle's non-modal syllogistic (Prior Analytics A 1–7) is the pinnacle of his logic.
 Aristotle defines a syllogism as ‘an argument (logos) in which, certain things having been laid down, something different from what has been laid down follows of necessity because these things are so’.
 This definition appears to require (i) that a syllogism consists of at least two premises and a conclusion, (ii) that the conclusion follows of necessity from the premises (so that all syllogisms are valid arguments), and (iii) that the conclusion differs from the premises.
 Aristotle's syllogistic covers only a small part of all arguments that satisfy these conditions.

 Aristotle restricts and regiments the types of categorical sentence that may feature in a syllogism.
 The admissible truth-bearers are now defined as each containing two different terms (horoi) conjoined by the copula, of which one (the predicate term) is said of the other (the subject term) either affirmatively or negatively.
 Aristotle never comes clear on the question whether terms are things (e.g., non-empty classes) or linguistic expressions for these things.
 Only universal and particular sentences are discussed.
-Singular sentences seem excluded and indefinite sentences are mostly ignored.
+Singular sentences seem to be excluded and indefinite sentences are mostly ignored.
 At An.
 Pr.
-A 7 Aristotle mentions that by putting an indefinite premise in place of a particular one obtains a syllogism of the same kind.
+A 7 Aristotle mentions that by substituting an indefinite premise for a particular, one obtains a syllogism of the same kind.

 Another innovation in the syllogistic is Aristotle's use of letters in place of terms.
 The letters may originally have served simply as abbreviations for terms (e.g. An.
 Post.
 A 13); but in the syllogistic they seem mostly to have the function either of schematic term letters or of term variables with universal quantifiers assumed but not stated.
 Where he uses letters, Aristotle tends to express the four types of categorical sentences in the following way (with common later abbreviations in parentheses):